JasonLiu1229/master-thesis/docs/prep/model_suggestions.md

 It inherits LLaMA architecture improvements.
 This means it includes several like optimizations made by LLaMA.

 It also has a high code reasoning aspect, could mean that naming tasks are easier because it reasons over it.
+For instance we can look at the human eval benchmarking

+Top 3 in huggingface ranking for Java related code (07-11-25).

 ### StarCoder / StarCoder2 (by BigCode)